tstephen/cbc/wp-content/plugins/featured-image-from-url/readme.txt

 * It's the first and only version so far.

 == Upgrade Notice ==

+= 1.9.11 =
+* About button: options report for support purposes.

+= 1.9.10 =
+* Shortcode (premium feature) introduced on FIFU settings.

+= 1.9.9 =
+* "Featured Image in Content" can be enabled/disabled for pages/posts individually now.

+= 1.9.8 =
+* Allows to disable auto set image Alt/Title.

+= 1.9.7 =
+* If jQuery is not found, get that from a CDN.

+= 1.9.6 =
+* Update warning.

 = 1.9.5 =
 * Back to the version 1.9.1.